 It’s no secret that the expansion of the Internet of Things and rise of connected devices is accelerating at an incredible rate.
 There are vast industrial applications for connected sensors, which monitor everything from manufacturing plants to power lines.
-And then there is the fact that I personally now own far too many smart lightbulbs, especially when considered alongside the smart plugs, smart speakers, smart scales, fitness trackers, and the smart television already in my house – I’m sure I’m not alone.
+This is also true in our personal lives.
+I own far too many smart lightbulbs, especially when considered alongside the smart plugs, smart speakers, smart scales, fitness trackers, and the smart television already in my house – I’m sure I’m not alone.
 But with ever more intelligent devices, what does this mean for the concept of the "customer"?

 "When it comes to customer experience, perception is reality, and the numbers don’t lie."

-Of course, it’s not just our hard-earned cash that we are spending on these devices.
+it is not just our hard-earned cash that we are spending on these devices.
 The real currency is data, which is why an Amazon echo dot costs only £29.
 In interviews with CNN and CNBC, Dave Limp, the head of Amazon’s hardware business, made clear that the goal is to make money when “customers use the Alexa products, not just when they buy them”.
-In other words, to create new opportunities for customer engagement, from the use of home connected devices, not just their sale.
-This changes the Amazon Echo from being a fun gadget into a very serious customer engagement and sales channel.
+In other words, creating opportunities for customer engagement from the use of home connected devices, not just their sale.
+This changes the Amazon Echo from being a fun gadget into a serious customer engagement and sales channel.

-Smart assistants, in particular, function better the more they know and the more data we provide.
-In all walks of life, context is critical to be able to decide and act appropriately, and this is as true for us humans as it is for the digital assistants that now support us.
+Smart assistants function better the more they know and the more data we provide.
+In all walks of life, context is critical to be able to decide and act appropriately, and this is as true for digital assistants as us as humans.
 When my four-year-old commands “Alexa, play You’re Welcome”, Alexa needs to understand that he wants the soundtrack from the Disney film Moana, rather than an old Beach Boys B-Side.
 That requires data – data about our own listening habits, data about what millions of children listen to, and even data about what children sound like.

 "If smart assistants are now the real decision makers that businesses need to convince, what does that mean for the concept of “customer experience”?"

-If you ask anyone familiar with corporate life, they will almost universally tell you that, by far and away, the most important people in the office are the Executive Assistants.
+If you ask anyone familiar with corporate life, they will tell you that the most important people in the office are the Executive Assistants.
 They control access to the people at the top; they decide what those people see and who can speak to them.
 EAs learn the habits, preferences and quirks of each executive, and can often pre-empt their decisions.
 Smart home assistants are no different, indeed they strive for exactly this.
 They collect, assimilate and interpret the information we provide, and use that to make better decisions.
 The only difference is that the digital assistants are not only doing this for us as individuals, but learning from the millions of users of that service.
-This makes their potential, in many ways, much more powerful.
+This makes their potential much more powerful.